-Kathleen Surpless, Ph.D.
+Kathleen DeGraaff Surpless, Ph.D.

-- Professor , Geosciences
+- Imogene & Harold Herndon Professor , Earth and Environmental Geosciences

 I head west most summers for research, bringing students with me to the mountains of California, Oregon, Washington, Idaho, and southern British Columbia.
 My research addresses two major questions: (1) what can the information contained in sedimentary rocks and the basins in which these rocks formed tell us about what was happening on Earth?; and (2) can we determine how ancient sedimentary basins formed and evolved.